 - To represent the student body in meetings with visitors

-The School Council meet at least once every half-term and discuss a range of issues affecting the school.
-They always put forward good ideas and have shared these with their tutor groups.
+The School Council meet at least once every two weeks, sometimes weekly, and discuss a range of issues affecting the school.
+They always put forward constructive ideas and have shared these with their tutor groups.
+They discuss issues such as the school's rewards system, the eco-school, the canteen and much more.
 They have also attended Sutton Borough School Council meetings and contributed well during these discussions.
-During the most recent meeting at the Carew Academy on 29th March, we discussed safety at school and the impact of social media, returning with lots of good ideas to share.
-We look forward to the next Sutton Borough School Council meeting in June.
+These are held half-termly.
+Cheam is hosting the next School Council Borough Meeting on Wednesday 31st January.

 The School Council have also had guest speakers such as members of the Volunteer Centre in Sutton, who have come to speak to the group about wider opportunities in the community.